New Year's Tours & Trips

-The celebration of the New Year is a tradition eagerly enjoyed by people all over the world.
-Although everyone seems to have their own traditions for New Years, the theme of “new beginnings” rings true no matter where you find yourself celebrating.
-In many countries, New Year’s Eve is celebrated at large parties where people dance and drink their way to midnight amongst dear friends, sparklers, fireworks and sequins.
+The celebration of the New Year is a tradition eagerly enjoyed by people from all over the world.
+Although many have their own traditions for New Year's, the theme of “new beginnings” rings true no matter where you find yourself celebrating.

-The earliest recorded celebrations in honour of the arrival of the new year can be dated back to Ancient Babylon.
-The Babylonians considered the first new moon that followed the vernal equinox to be the beginning of the new year.
-They would hold a massive festival called Akitu that celebrated the victory of the mythical sky god Marduk over the evil sea goddess Tiamat.
-As calendars grew more sophisticated throughout antiquity, patterns were recognized and with that came new traditions celebrating important events.
+The first celebration of New Year's goes all the way back to Ancient Babylon.
+The first new moon that followed the vernal equinox was considered to be the beginning of the new year.
+The Babylonians would hold an enormous festival called Akitu that celebrated the victory of the mythical sky god Marduk over the evil sea goddess Tiamat.

 Chinese New Year, Lunar New Year, or 'Spring Festival' is China's most important festival and is celebrated between January 21st to February 20th, and is determined by the lunar calendar.
 Each Chinese year is associated with an animal sign according to the Chinese zodiac, and it is believed that years begin and end at Chinese New Year, rather than January 1st.

 Which countries celebrate Chinese New Year?

 In China, the celebration of Chinese New Year is a public holiday which lasts for a few days, however it is also celebrated in countries such as Malaysia, Singapore, North Korea, Brunei, Indonesia, South Korea, and Vietnam.
 It is not an official public holiday in western countries like Australia, Canada, the United Kingdom, and the United States, but is still widely celebrated.